dafny-lang/dafny/docs/_includes/Modules.md

 Note that when rearranging modules and imports, they have to be kept in the same containing module, which disallows some pathological module structures.
-Also, the imports and submodules are always considered to be first, even at the toplevel.
+Also, the imports and submodules are always considered to be before their containing module, even at the toplevel.
 This means that the following is not well formed:

 ```dafny